 The Japanese capsule hotels are taking Europe by storm!
 Amsterdam’s CityHub deserves particular attention with its mission to cater for travel in the digital age.
-Not only does each hub (as they call them here) have excellent Wi-Fi connection, built-in speakers and app-controlled lighting – you can actually take your Wi-Fi on the go with a mobile router provided by the hotel!
+Not only does each hub (as they call them here) have an excellent Wi-Fi connection, built-in speakers, and app-controlled lighting – you can actually take your Wi-Fi on the go with a mobile router provided by the hotel!
 Neat, right?

 You will also get your own personal city guide.
 In a digital form, of course.
-With the CityHub smartphone app you’ll access sightseeing tips, walking routes and restaurant recommendations in real-time and from real locals.
+With the CityHub smartphone app, you’ll access sightseeing tips, walking routes, and restaurant recommendations in real-time and from real locals.

 CityHub fully lives up to its digital hotel title with a self-service bar where you pull your own pint and pay for it with a wristband.
-You do the check-in and check-out at a self-service terminal, too.
-Quick, easy and human-contact-free.
+You do the check-in and check-out at a self-service terminal, too—quick, easy, and human-contact-free.